second-state/wasmedge-nodejs-starter/README.md

 ![SSVM](https://github.com/second-state/blog/blob/master/static/images/SSVM-edited-without-music.gif?raw=true)

-This project template works with the VSCode Codespaces online IDE!
+This project template works with the VS Codespaces online IDE!
 Code, build, and run directly from inside the browser.
 No software download or install needed!
-Check out [this tutorial](https://youtu.be/j85cbNsciOs) on YouTube.
+Check out the [high-res screencast](https://youtu.be/j85cbNsciOs).

-> VSCode Codespaces runs entirely in your browser and costs around $1 per work day.
+> VS Codespaces runs entirely in your browser and costs around $1 per work day.
 It is cheaper than a cup of coffee in the office.
-Alternatively, in steps 1-2 below, you could use locally installed VSCode and Docker, and [launch the IDE with your remote git repository](https://code.visualstudio.com/remote-tutorials/containers/getting-started).
+Alternatively, use locally installed VSCode and Docker, and [launch the IDE with your remote git repository](https://code.visualstudio.com/remote-tutorials/containers/getting-started).

-1 First, open the [VSCode Codespaces](https://online.visualstudio.com/) web site and login with your Azure account.
+1 First, open the [VS Codespaces](https://online.visualstudio.com/) web site and login with your Azure account.
 You can get a [free Azure account](https://azure.microsoft.com/en-us/free/).

 2 Next, create a new Codespace.
 Put your forked repository into the Git Repository field.